 5) Failing to Report All Sales and Purchases

 Many taxpayers believe they are exempt from filing a NIL report if they have no sales or purchases.
 But this is a typical misunderstanding.
-Even if there were no transactions during a tax period, people registered under GST are nevertheless required to file a NIL return, according to GST Law.
+Even if there were no transactions during a tax period, people registered under GST are nevertheless required to file an NIL return, according to GST Law.
 A financial penalty for failure to submit a NIL GST return may be assessed.
-The tax authority may notify that the GST registration will be cancelled for failure to submit a GST return.
+The tax authority may notify us that the GST registration will be cancelled due to a failure to submit a GST return.

 Penalties for Non-Compliance